EEON – a project managed by the Evergreen Ecosystem Ecology Lab

 The Evergreen Ecological Observation Network (EEON)

 This project is a long-term research effort involving students and faculty conducting research on patterns and process in a 1000 acre Puget lowland second-growth rainforest at the Evergreen State College, WA.
 Major changes are expected and have already occurred in these lowland Puget Sound ecosystems associated with ecological and anthropogenic factors.
 Our efforts are centered on 44 intensively-studied long-term monitoring plots where we are measuring biological diversity, development, carbon dynamics, and decay of trees, snags, sub-canopy vegetation, and down-woody debris.
 We use a rotating subset of 10 plots to conduct detailed measurements of soil CO2 efflux, root production, spatial relationships between trees and and soils.
 These data allow us to improve understanding of carbon dynamics and forest structure in a model lowland Puget Sound forest, as well as develop and ask interesting questions related to forest structure and diversity.
 Over-time, these data will allow us to address how forests change, and how climate change is affecting ecosystems.
 We are interested in collaboration with other labs.
 Please contact us about data sharing and joint projects.
-We are managed by the Evergreen Field and Ecosystem Ecology lab at the Evergreen State College.
+We are managed by the Evergreen Ecosystem Ecology lab at the Evergreen State College.

 FOR MORE INFORMATION, CONTACT: